base-link/base/readme.md

 #### Deck

-A deck is a package.
+A deck is a package or project.
 It belongs to a host, or an organization/entity.

 #### Host